Published by Deborah Negron M.A.

 Laying brick by brick, placing each part in order to stabilize the building.
 Though they were doing that which was right, opposition came.
 Some came to question their work.
 Under who’s authority are you constructing this wall?
 Who commanded that you should begin this work?
 What qualifications do you have?
 Where is the permission for this project?

-This is how these building this wall and this temple in Jerusalem felt.
+This is how those who were building this wall and this temple in Jerusalem felt.
 They did not cease the work.
 They did not give up, though the work was difficult.
 They did not succumb to the pressure of the one who did not value the work.
 The persisted.

 As servants of God, many times we may face opposition.
 We may face obstacles in the way.
 We may see how the enemy tries to destroy our hard work and our efforts to complete a work for God.
 We may feel at times unsupported by those around us.